xg590/Learn_SX1276/README.md

 ### How to use SX1276
 * Enable the Adafruit RFM95W before use (No enable pin on other ESP32 development boards so they are always enabled)
 * Configure SPI communication to control the LoRa modem
-* Choose LoRa Modem other than FSK/OOK Modem
+* Choose LoRa mode instead of FSK/OOK mode
 * Set parameters: bandwidth (bw), coding rate (CR), header mode, spreading factor (SF), syncword, preamble length, frequency, amplifier.
   * Following waterfall diagram is what the signal out of LoRa modem looks like, I might provide a tutorial about parameters in the future
 * Set an interrupt routine service to read incoming message and to monitor modem's working status